likhity/postman-clone/README.md

 npm start
 ```

-Click on the link that the parcel bundler provides in the terminal and that should open up the application in the browser.
+Click on the link that the parcel bundler provides in the terminal (usually <a href="http://localhost:1234">localhost:1234</a>) and that should open up the application in the browser.